 Unlike doing a walkthrough of your house, however, the Google Security Checkup only takes two minutes and almost no effort.
 I recommend running the Security Check periodically, maybe every four months.
 The rest of this article will show you how.

 1. Navigate your web browser to myaccount.google.com.
 Make sure you're logged in with your TSS credentials.

 What should you do with this?
 First of all, you should scan down the list remove any apps that you don't recognize.
 Second, you should also remove access to any apps you're not using any more.
-For instance, in my example above, I granted access to the Avery Label Merge app; I don't have plans to do any more mail merges in the future, so I'm going to remove this from my list.
 You can be pretty cavalier about removing apps, since it's easy to grant them permissions again if you need to.
 If you're on the fence about removing an app, just go ahead and do it; you won't cause any lasting problems and it's better to err on the side of caution.

 Finally, be on the lookout for any apps that 'has full access to your Google Account'.
 This is an extremely powerful level of access, allowing the app to do ANYTHING to your account, other than change your password, delete your account, or make payments with Google Wallet.
 Think of 'full access' like a set of keys to your house, your car, your bike lock, your safe deposit box, and your office: you'd only give that key ring to someone you really trust.